Ravi-Teja-konda/My_Experiments_with_Diffusion_models/README.md

 ## DALL-E-2
 Here in DALL-E in order to generate a high quality realistic image a detailed description of the image we want to generate should be provided.
-Basically we call the description as prompt in dall-e, a prompt in dall-e is limited to 400 words and has the strict censoring to hate, violence, explicit and other content.
+Basically we call the description as prompt in dall-e, a prompt in DALL-E is limited to 400 words and has the strict censoring to hate, violence, explicit and other content.

 For more info on dalle-2 content policy please refer content policy https://labs.openai.com/policies/content-policy